Joe Dickinson: Coaching career

 Wanting to be close to his home, Dickinson moved back to Oklahoma where he would become the Recruiting Coordinator and Quarterback and Wide Receiver Coach for the University of Central Oklahoma (2003–06).
 Here, he was attributed with bringing in highly touted recruiting classes and helped the Central Oklahoma Bronco quarterbacks pass for 8,944 yards and over 40 touchdowns in his four seasons with the team.

 After concluding his twenty five years in the college coaching ranks, Dickinson helped tutor young quarterbacks through the Air 7 Quarterback University that traveled throughout the United States.
 The highlight of the Air 7 Quarterback University (known today as Football University) was the strong relationship with the United States Army All-American Bowl which highlights the top high school athletes around the country.

 In 2007, Dickinson was hired to be the Lead Quarterback Instructor at DeBartolo Sports University which conducts quarterback camps and private training all over the country.
 Since 2007, over 1100 Quarterbacks have been trained by Dickinson, ranging from amateur to professional levels.

-Throughout his coaching career, he has been credited to work with NFL quarterbacks Troy Aikman, J. P. Losman, Patrick Ramsey, Gus Frerotte, Rudy Carpenter, Josh Freeman, Rhett Bomar, Matt Barkley, and Chase Daniel.
-He is also credited with the development of college quarterbacks Austin Brown, Conner Preston (Southern Methodist University), Dayne Crist (University of Notre Dame), Cody Keith (East Carolina University), Daxx Garman (Oklahoma State University), David Cornwell (University of Alabama), Alexander Diamont (Indiana University), Colin Feller (University of Miami), Graham Wilbert (Florida Atlantic University), and Quinn Shanbour (Oklahoma State University).
-Along with his involvement in the development of top 2016 quarterback prospect Augie DeBiase and top youth quarterback prospect JD Head, Dickinson is also responsible for assisting in the development of the following 2014 and 2015 Division One quarterback commitments: Travis Smith (University of Toledo), Landon Root (Northern Illinois University), Rafe Peavey (University of Arkansas), and John Jacobs (East Carolina University).
+Throughout his coaching career, he has been credited to work with NFL quarterbacks Bubby Brister,Troy Aikman, J. P. Losman, Patrick Ramsey, Gus Frerotte, Rudy Carpenter, Josh Freeman, Rhett Bomar, Matt Barkley, Chase Daniel, Tyrod Taylor, Josh Johnson, and Mac Jones.
+He is also credited with the development of college quarterbacks Austin Brown, Conner Preston (Southern Methodist University), Dayne Crist (University of Notre Dame), Cody Keith (East Carolina University), Daxx Garman (Oklahoma State University), David Cornwell (University of Alabama), Alexander Diamont (Indiana University), Colin Feller (University of Miami), Graham Wilbert (Florida Atlantic University), Quinn Shanbour (Oklahoma State University) Mac Jones (University of Alabama), Myles Crawley (Grambling State University), Hauss Hejny (Texas Christian University), Major Cantrell (Iowa State University), and Brody Johnson (Northwestern Oklahoma).
+Dickinson is also responsible for assisting in the development of the following 2014 and 2015 Division One quarterback commitments: Travis Smith (University of Toledo), Landon Root (Northern Illinois University), Colin Feller (University of Miami), Rafe Peavey (University of Arkansas), and John Jacobs (East Carolina University).